fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

 ### Option ROM

-<font color="#d23459">Option ROM</font>:
-ROM associated with a plug and play device.
+**Option ROM**: ROM associated with a plug and play device.
 May be located on the device or in non-volatile storage on a system.
 An Option ROM is used to extend the services or capabilities of the BIOS prior to IPL.
 It is the only way, other than directly modifying the BIOS, that new devices may be added to the IPL process.
 During POST, the BIOS scans the Upper Memory area for Option ROMs that have been mapped into this space by adapter cards plugged into a system expansion bus.
 A valid Option ROM begins on a 2KB boundary and contains a data structure with a signature, the length of the Option ROM and an entry point for initialization code.
 If a valid Option ROM is located by the BIOS, the ROM’s initialization code is invoked.
 Option ROMs replace or filter standard BIOS services by replacing the BIOS initialized interrupt vectors.

 There have been various techniques developed to map ROM into memory, including hardware mapping, copying to Upper Memory and to Shadow Memory.
 The objective is always to maintain a method that a common BIOS runtime can register and later on hand execution over to ever-expanding list of hardware without updaing BIOS for each change.

 ### BIOS & Option ROM

 The BIOS maintains an ``IPL Table`` listing all of the possible IPL sources.
-In the 1996 [BBS Specification][2],
-boot devices are categorized into:
+In the 1996 [BBS Specification][2], boot devices are categorized into:

 [2]: http://www.scs.stanford.edu/05au-cs240c/lab/specsbbs101.pdf

 1. **BIOS Aware IPL Devices (BAID)**: have all the code necessary to perform